vormkracht10/laravel-permanent-cache/README.md

 # Before updating the cache
 use Vormkracht10\PermanentCache\Events\PermanentCacheUpdating;

-# When the cache is updated
+# After the cache has been updated
 use Vormkracht10\PermanentCache\Events\PermanentCacheUpdated;
 ```